-Loci.-Much of southern Alaska was ice-covered during the Pleistocene glaciations, so most seabird colonies from the Spill area were probably only populated within the last ~10,000 years.
+Loci.-Much of southern Alaska was ice-covered during the Pleistocene glaciations, so most seabird colonies from the spill area were probably only populated within the last ~10,000 years.
 Measurement of gene flow and genetic divergence among colonies of these birds therefore requires analysis of loci with high mutation rates.
 Mitochondrial DNA (mtDNA) has proven useful for studies of such populations since it has a relatively high mutation rate and is more sensitive to population bottlenecks and restricted gene flow than are nuclear loci (Wilson et al. 1985, Avise 1994, Avise and Hamrick 1996, Mindell 1997).
 The mitochondrial control region is especially useful for analyzing recently isolated populations since it has a mutation rate 5-10x higher than the mean for mtDNA (Brown et al. 1986, Avise 1994, Avise and Hamrick 1996, Baker and Marshall 1997).
-The mitochondrial cytochrome b gene also is useful for estimating population genetic structure and longterm effective population sizes in alcids since its mutation rate has been calibrated for this family (unpubl. data).
-However, mtDNA represents a single supergene whose pattern of inheritance is not typical of the rest of the genome (Wilson et al. 1985); results of analyses of mtDNA therefore need to be confirmed with analyses of nuclear loci.
+The mitochondrial cytochrome b gene also is useful for estimating population genetic structure and long-term effective population sizes in alcids since its mutation rate has been calibrated for this family (unpubl. data).
+However, mtDNA represents a single supergene whose pattern of inheritance is not typical of the rest of the genome (Wilson et al. 1985); results of analyses of mtDNA therefore need to be complemented with analyses of nuclear loci.
 Microsatellite loci have mutation rates higher than those of mtDNA so are being used increasingly for evolutionary studies (Avise 1994, Dowling et al. 1996, McDonald and Potts 1997).
 However, depending on the age of populations, microsatellite loci may contain high levels of homoplasies (back-, parallel and convergent mutations), which may result in inaccurate estimates of genetic differentiation and gene flow.
-Nuclear introns have mutation rates equivalent to those of mtDNA (unpubl. data), so are also useful for studying recent evolutionary events (Friesen et al. 1996; Congdon et al. submitted).
+Nuclear introns have mutation rates equivalent to those of mtDNA (unpubl. data), so are also useful for studying recent evolutionary events (Friesen et al. 1996; Congdon et al. 2000).
 Because microsatellites and introns are nuclear loci, they are less sensitive to population bottlenecks and restricted gene flow than are mitochondrial genes; Moore (1995) estimated that, due to the larger effective population size of nuclear genes, 8-16 nuclear loci are required to obtain information equivalent to that of one mitochondrial gene.
 Previous researchers (e.g. Richardson et al. 1986, Weir 1996) have also suggested that information from at least five to six nuclear loci are required to obtain reliable estimates (i.e. to derive robust error estimates) of genetic structure and gene flow.
 Thus, we are analyzing the mitochondrial control region and cytochrome b gene, as well as 8-16 nuclear loci, with the specific number of each class of marker depending on observed levels of variability and gene flow.

 Laboratory Assays.-Variation in the number of repeating units in microsatellite loci is being assayed using standard protocols (Dowling et al. 1996).
 To reduce time and cost associated with assaying sequence variation in mitochondrial genes and introns, a two-step procedure is being used.
-Samples are first screened for mutations using analysis of single-stranded conformational polymorphisms (SSCPs; Friesen et al. 1996a, 1997).
+Samples first are screened for mutations using analysis of single-stranded conformational polymorphisms (SSCPs; Friesen et al. 1996a, 1997).
 The exact nature of mutations is then determined by direct sequence analysis of at least one individual with each genotype detected from SSCPs.
-Previous experience indicates that this combination of techniques provides an efficient and sensitive method for comparing sequence variation among populations (Friesen et al. 1996a, 1997, Congdon et al. submitted).
-We estimate that a trained technician can process approximately 4500 sample-loci per year.
-Analysis of 20 loci (two mitochondrial genes, eight microsatellite loci and ten introns) for each of approximately 1200 samples (excluding 150 murrelets already analyzed by Congdon et al.) is expected to require approximately 5.5 personyears.
+Previous experience indicates that this combination of techniques provides an efficient and sensitive method for comparing sequence variation among populations (Friesen et al. 1996a, 1997, Congdon et al. 2000).

-Statistical Analyses.-Data are being analyzed using standard methods developed for data from protein electrophoresis and sequencing (e.g. Swofford & Selander 1981; Swofford 1993), as well as using new techniques that capitalize on the power of combining genotypic and sequence data (e.g. Michalakis and Excoffier 1996, Beerli 1999):
+Statistical Analyses.-Data are being analyzed using traditional methods developed for data from protein electrophoresis and sequencing (e.g. Swofford & Selander 1981; Swofford 1993), as well as using new techniques that capitalize on the power of combining genotypic and sequence data (e.g. Michalakis and Excoffier 1996, Beerli and Felsenstein 1999):